-The consensus among editors at reputable university presses is that the majority of the proposals they consider (67-80+%) come from authors who were already on their radar in some fashion–primarily through conversations at conferences.
-All editors interviewed said they do want authors to talk to them at conferences.
+Probably so.
+Editors estimate that the majority of the proposals they consider (67–80+%) come from authors who were already on their radar in some fashion–primarily through conversations at conferences.

 Can I submit academic book proposals to more than one press at a time?

 Yes.
 You can submit academic book proposals to multiple presses at a time, but you cannot submit your full book manuscript to more than one press at a time.